ShikOfTheRa/scarab-osd/DOCUMENTATION/ROADMAP.md

 Descriptive chracter font for for heading / angle to home

-Fixedwing - support for naze32 no mag fixedwing - use GPS heading for compass

 Fixedwing - use GPS data for ladders / vario

 Support for APM